lelutin/puppet-asterisk/README.md

    directories (all files under the old dirs will be automatically recreated in the new directories).

- * The defines that were previously named asterisk::context::xyz (or transitorily asterisk::snippet::xyz) are now named asterisk::xyz.
+ * The defines that were previously named `asterisk::context::xyz` (or transitorily `asterisk::snippet::xyz`) are now named `asterisk::xyz`.
 Users will need to adjust their manifests to upgrade.

  * The `queues_monitor_type` and `queues_monitor_format` parameters to the
    default class were removed in favor of using quoted strings in the options array.
-Users who used those two options need to place their values in the `$queues_general` hash with 'monitor-type' and 'monitor-format' strings as keys, respectively.
-To ensure that 'monitor-type' is not present in the config file, simply leave it out (as opposed to the previous behaviour of the option that required an empty string for this).
+Users who used those two options need to place their values in the `$queues_general` hash with `monitor-type` and `monitor-format` strings as keys, respectively.
+To ensure that `monitor-type` is not present in the config file, simply leave it out (as opposed to the previous behaviour of the option that required an empty string for this).